agdturner/ccg-generic/README.md

   - Generic_Strings
     - A class that holds commonly used Strings.
 ### 2. execution
-Classes to do with scheduling and executing processes/threads.
-This package is poorly documented Contents
-  - Generic_EventListener
-    - A Functional EventListener class with a single abstract method:
-      - renderingComplete(Generic_RenderingCompleteEvent)
-  - Generic_EventListenerImpl
+Contents
   - Generic_Execution
-  - Generic_Executor
-  - Generic_ImageWriter
-  - Generic_PropertyChangedListener
-  - Generic_PropertyChangedListenerImpl
-  - Generic_RenderingCompleteEvent
-  - Generic_Runnable
-  - Generic_ScheduledExecutor
+    - Generic utility class for execution handling.

-### 4. io
+### 3. io
-The io package contains classes to handle things to do with input and output.
+Classes to handle things to do with input and output.
 Contents
   - Generic_Files
     - A class for helping to organise data Files.